efefurkankarakaya/Shellpaper/README.md

 # Shellpaper

-A script which is able to fetch lock screen wallpapers in Windows 10 as fast as possible.
+A script which is able to fetch lock screen wallpapers in Windows 10 as fast as light.
 No installation needed because Windows 10 has own shell and that calls as Powershell.

 # How to Run?